IFLUIDS ENGINEERING

 • Provide visible and auditable assistance in mitigation prioritizing and escalation decision making.

-• Show that the proposal represents best practical technology by incorporating Best Practice Measures and industry standards, where applicable.
+• Show that the proposal represents the best practical technology by incorporating Best Practice Measures and industry standards, where applicable.

 ENVIRONMENT RISK ASSESSMENT FRAMEWORK